miniflux/website/content/docs/rules.md

 Under the hood, Miniflux uses the library [Goquery](https://github.com/PuerkitoBio/goquery).

-<h2 id="rewriteurl-rules">Rewrite URL Rules <a class="anchor" href="#rewriteurl-rules" title="Permalink">¶</a></h2>
+<h2 id="rewriteurl-rules">URL Rewrite Rules <a class="anchor" href="#rewriteurl-rules" title="Permalink">¶</a></h2>

 Sometimes it might be required to rewrite an URL in a feed to fetch better suited content.

 For example, for  some users the URL https://www.npr.org/sections/money/2021/05/18/997501946/the-case-for-universal-pre-k-just-got-stronger displays a cookie consent dialog instead of the actual content and it would be preferred to fetch the URL https://text.npr.org/997501946 instead.

 The following rules does this:

 ````
 rewrite("^https:\/\/www\.npr\.org\/\d{4}\/\d{2}\/\d{2}\/(\d+)\/.*$"|"https://text.npr.org/$1")